 My sister-in-law runs an orphanage in Tanzania, which we sponsor, so we were able to raise some more money for that.
 We did a ride that was England from coast to coast a few years before that one.
 We climbed Kilimanjaro for the charity as well.
-We try, as much as we can, to raise money for that orphanage.
+As much as we can, we try to raise money for that orphanage.

 Matt: I read that one of the guys got into an accident and shattered something right before you were supposed to go?